terraform-ibm-modules/terraform-ibm-powervs-workspace/solutions/standard/README.md

 - A new PowerVS public SSH key.
 - Up to 3 new PowerVS private subnets.
 - An optional new PowerVS public subnet.
-- Attaches the PowerVS workspace to Transit gateway.
+- Optionally attaches the PowerVS workspace to Transit gateway.
 - Optionally import up to 3 custom images from Cloud Object Storage.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->